 About Me

-I work as a Live News Reporter for Newsweek, reporting on news across the globe and the US, specialising in health policy, issues and insurance.
+I work as a US News Reporter for Newsweek, reporting on news across the globe and the US, specialising in health policy, issues and insurance.

 I completed my fast-track NCTJ with gold-standard at News Associates, and graduated from Durham University with a BA degree in Liberal Arts (English Literature and Philosophy).